anvetsu/reo/docs/tut.md

 and shapes.
 The user interface to Motto is an elegant programming language that you can pick up in a weekend.
 This makes Motto a more expressive and scalable tool than a point-and-click GUI program.

-It is hoped that this tutorial will convince you of the veracity of that last sentence.
+It is hoped that this tutorial will convince you of the veracity of the preceding paragraph.

 This document is divided into the following sections: